BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Raycasts.md

 We avoid also box2 for testing and allow the rest (box3 and box4 by default).

 And the result is, only box3, the second blue one behind, and box4 will grow.
-So it works fine like if box2 was trasparent for the ray !
+So it works fine like if box2 was transparent for the ray !

 ---